-Such challenges can also carry effects into later life stages for women, including impacts on menopause and overall quality of life.
-As emphasized in research, "these conditions are not mainstream in the global agenda or national health action plans of many countries," leading to a neglect of postpartum care (Vogel et al., 2024).
-Adequate postpartum care can significantly improve these outcomes by addressing physical health issues early, providing education and support for recovery, and ensuring access to necessary treatments, ultimately enhancing women's overall well-being and quality of life in the postpartum period and beyond.
+These challenges can impact women's later stages in life, including menopause and overall quality of life.
+As emphasised in research, "these conditions are not mainstream in the global agenda or national health action plans of many countries," leading to a neglect of postpartum care (Vogel et al., 2024).
+Adequate postpartum care can significantly improve these outcomes by addressing physical health issues early, providing education and support for recovery, and ensuring access to necessary treatments.
+This ultimately enhances women's overall well-being and quality of life during the postpartum period and beyond.

-Social
+Social Aspects

-The effects of postpartum challenges extend beyond individual mothers; they can disrupt family dynamics, potentially leading to difficulties in relationships and family cohesion.
+Postpartum challenges affect not only individual mothers but can also affect family dynamics, potentially straining relationships and family cohesion.
 Recent research indicates that social support significantly improves postpartum outcomes (see [Position Paper](#), Postnatal Support Network, 2024).
 Dr. Mercedes Bonet, Medical Officer with WHO's Department of Sexual and Reproductive Health and Research and the UN Special Programme, HRP, emphasizes the importance of dedicated postnatal services that deliver essential physical and mental health support (WHO, 2022).